littleviking/GettyScholarsWorkspace/README.md

 ### Requirements

-Getty Scholars’ Workspace requires Apache, MySQL 5.0.15, and PHP 5.2.5 or higher (5.4 or higher recommended)
+Getty Scholars’ Workspace requires Apache, MySQL 5.0.15, and PHP 5.2.5 or higher (5.4 or higher recommended).

 ### Submitting bugs and feature requests

-Bugs and feature requests are tracked on [GitHub](https://github.com/GettyScholarsWorkspace/GettyScholarsWorkspace/issues)
+Bugs and feature requests are tracked on [GitHub](https://github.com/GettyScholarsWorkspace/GettyScholarsWorkspace/issues).

 ### Author